GearHost/Blog/posts/making-a-homegrown-blog.md

 * **Media subfolders:** The \posts folder contains the \media folder, inside which are subfolders with the images for each article including the header graphic.
 The post image folders are name identically to the article file, minus the *.md* file extension.

 ###\project
-This will contain all the source code we used to build the GearHost blog.
+This will contain all the source code we used to build the GearHost blog so you can make your own version as well.

 ###Parsing GitHub markdown to HTML
 So the next step is to get the markdown file from GitHub then parse it.
 Using the [GitHub API](https://developer.github.com/v3/) we can download the markdown directly.
 We built a GitHubHelper class that facilitates this and other functions.
 Anyway here are some simple bits on how we did it:

 ```C#